MedChaabane/deepRAM/README.md

 2) CLIP-seq datasets can be downloaded from: https://github.com/xypan1232/iDeepS/tree/master/datasets/clip

-We have provided two preprocessing scripts to change the format of datasets to deepRAM data format: [preprocess_1.py](https://github.com/MedChaabane/deepRAM/blob/master/preprocess_1.py) for ChIP-seq data and [preprocess_2.py](https://github.com/MedChaabane/deepRAM/blob/master/preprocess_2.py) for CLIP-seq data.
+We have provided two preprocessing scripts to change the format of the used datasets to a format compatible with deepRAM input data format:
+- [preprocess_1.py](https://github.com/MedChaabane/deepRAM/blob/master/preprocess_1.py) can be used for DeepBind-ENCODE-ChIP-seq-data-like format and,
+- [preprocess_2.py](https://github.com/MedChaabane/deepRAM/blob/master/preprocess_2.py) can be used for iONMF-CLIP-seq-data-like format.
 ## Example with CLIP-seq
 #### preprocess CLIP-seq files (train and test) to match deepRAM data format: sequence label
 ```bash